Glossary for Silk Texiles

 artifacts – anything made or modified by humans, both prehistoric and modern

-block printing – a type of printing in which individual wooden blocks are carved and then used to transfer the layers of the image one color at a time onto the fabric
+block printing – a type of printing in which individual wooden or steel blocks are carved and then used to transfer the layers of the image one color at a time onto the fabric

-cochineal - a red dye made from scale insects that feed on cactus
+cochineal (Dactylopius) - a red dye made from scale insects that feed on cactus

-cocoons – the pupal casings of Lepidoptera that are made from silk threads produced by the caterpillars
+cocoons – the silk covering of pupa of Lepidoptera that are made from silk threads produced by the caterpillars

-drop-spindles – shafts weighted at the bottom, used for spinning fibers into thread
+drop-spindles – hanging shafts weighted at the bottom, used for spinning fibers into thread

-eri silk – silk produced from the cocoons of Samia ricini (Saturniidae)
+eri silk – silk produced from the cocoons of Samia ricini (Saturniidae), also called endi silk

 fagara silk – silk produced from the cocoons of Attacus atlas (Saturniidae)